-Kevin Pietersen becomes first overseas player to deliver MAK Pataudi Lecture: Full text of his speech
+Kevin Pietersen bats for Test cricket in MAK Pataudi Memorial Lecture: Full text of his speech

 Each played his fair share of one-day matches.
 But when we look back on their extraordinary achievements their peformances that will always stand the test of time are those when they were dressed in white.

-Caps and trousers stained with sweat, grass and sometimes even blood in the white heat of a test match.
+Caps and trousers stained with sweat, grass and sometimes even blood in the white heat of a Test match.

-Trust me, there is no feeling like the exhaustion, the excitement, the sense of wonder at waking up on the final day of a test match knowing that any result is possible.
+Trust me, there is no feeling like the exhaustion, the excitement, the sense of wonder at waking up on the final day of a Test match knowing that any result is possible.
 The aching thighs.
 The mental fatigue.
 The fear.
 And the possibility that this will be THE Day.

 So let me ask a few questions.
 Please relax – I won’t pick on any of you!
 I’ll even try to answer them myself!
-Firstly, to the Afghanistani test team.
+Firstly, to the Afghanistani Test team.

-What does it take to succeed in a test match?
+What does it take to succeed in a Test match?

 What makes it different from the other forms of the game in which you have already excelled?